zowe/zowe-cli/docs/CommandFormatStandards.md

 ## Naming
 For syntax segments `[objects]`, `[actions]`, `[objects]`, and `[options]` the following naming guiedelines should be followed.
 - Aim for consistency between commands and across groups and plug-ins.
 Look at what others have done and consider following existing conventions.
 Re-inventing the wheel often makes things harder for users to learn and remember syntax.
+An example is the use of the term 'list' for outputing information.
+We've seen variations such as print, echo, and view but we've generally settled on 'list.'
 - Use lower case for to make it easier to type commands.
 The CLI is case sensitive and mixed case introduces usability problems with typo errors.
+An exception to this is dataset names are which are not case-sensitive.
 - Segment names should be descriptive so that the user has a clear idea of what is meant.
 - `[actions]` are verbs. (e.g. "set", "run, "list", etc.)
 - `[objects]` are nouns. (e.g. "data-set", "command", etc.)